 Do You Prefer the UK's Best-Selling Lipstick Shade or Asia's?

 When it comes to lipstick, where we live can have an effect on the colours we are drawn to.
-Globally, nude shades make up one-third of all lipstick sales, while here in the UK we love them more—half of all lipsticks sold are from the nude family.
+Globally, nude shades make up a third of all lipstick sales, while here in the UK, we love them more—half of all lipsticks sold are from the nude family.
 Our favourite shades from Urban Decay are Backtalk, Liar and 1993.
 But what about the rest of the world?
-We called on the UD team to reveal which of its lipsticks are popular in other countries, and, let’s put it this way, when it comes to lips, women around the world are certainly more daring than us Brits.
+We called on the UD team to reveal which of its lipsticks are popular in other countries, and let’s put it this way: When it comes to lips, women around the world are certainly more daring than us Brits.